 And give assurance that other prophecies which are noted will as surely and exactly be fulfilled.
 Its design is to remove some of the covering that has been thrown over prophecy by human speculation, so that its clear light may shine out.
-This has been done by letting the BIBLE TELL ITS OWN STORY, it is own language.
+This has been done by letting the BIBLE TELL ITS OWN STORY, it its own language.
 No theories are advanced; but the plain predictions are laid side by side with the well-attested historical facts which show their exact fulfillment.
 To the student of Bible prophecy it will be found an invaluable aid, and to the general reader a source of much instruction and information.
 It is nicely printed on heavy paper, and embellished with many of which were designed especially for this work.
-The size is large octavo, nearly 200 pages, including engravings, and upwards of twenty illustrated chapter and subject headings, etc. ECHO PUBLISHING CO., NORTH FITZROY.